john-b-edwards/johnedwards/content/_projects.md

 noComment: true
 ---

+### cbbd-r

+Authored an R package to allow users to interact with the [CollegeBasketballData.com API](https://collegebasketballdata.com/), using continous integration to build and update documentation as the API itself is updated.

 ### NFLData.jl

 Developed and released an open source Julia package allowing users to easily work with `nflverse` data.
 You can view the documentation for the package [here](https://julia.nflverse.com/stable/).